Help for employees and the self-employed

 In addition, the DWP have produced a guide on the support that is available for UC claimants who have a disability or health condition on GOV.UK.

-The overnment is keen to encourage disabled people in finding employment and to support them in their workplace and there is some helpful information on GOV.UK on things like looking for work if you are disabled, disability rights, and specialist employability support, which can help disabled people who find it hard to get and keep a job.
+The government is keen to encourage disabled people in finding employment and to support them in their workplace and there is some helpful information on GOV.UK on things like looking for work if you are disabled, disability rights, and specialist employability support, which can help disabled people who find it hard to get and keep a job.

 People in Northern Ireland can also find employment support information on NI direct.